 14. Attend a Pow Wow

-Every year in August, the community hosts a Wacipi, or Pow Wow, which is one of the best things to do in Prior Lake, Minnesota.
-Join the celebration of the Dakotah history and culture by attending the 3-day event.
+Every year in August, the community hosts a Wacipi, or Pow Wow, one of the best things to do in Prior Lake, Minnesota.
+Join the celebration of Dakotah’s history and culture by attending the 3-day event.

-See Related: Best Things to do in Cottage Grove, Minnesota
+See Related: Things to Do in Cottage Grove, Minnesota